PandemiaProject/pandemia/publications/JOSS/pandemia.md

 In `Pandemia`, the policy maker is directly represented as a component in the simulation.
 The policy maker enacts interventions on a temporal and regional basis, including lockdowns, border closures, vaccination, testing and contact tracing and face masks.
 In the first instance, this allows the user to simulate a predefined strategy and assess its impact.
 Using optimization algorithms, `Pandemia` can take a step beyond this, searching systematically for optimal strategies which minimize the total cost of an outbreak.
 These optimization tools are, at the time of writing, a work in progress and represent the next step in the development of `Pandemia`.

+TODO:
+- cite some reviews of agent-based covid or epi models?
+- cite SIR model if mentioning it?

 # Acknowledgements

 We acknowledge contributions from ?